peeringdb/docs/docs/blog/structured_data_and_more.md

-# Structured Data and More with PeeringDB
+# Structured Data and More With PeeringDB

 This article describes our latest improvements and puts them in the context of recent feature developments.